 The normative period of study for the full-time taught master’s programs is one or one-and-a-half years as specified by individual programs.
 For part-time taught master’s programs, students may expect to take twice the time of full-time students.

 Students are discouraged from interrupting their program of study.
 In exceptional circumstances with sufficient justification, students may apply for Leave from Study for one regular term, subject to approval of the department.
-Applications for Leave from Study for two consecutive regular terms require the approval of the Dean or the Dean’s designee.
+Applications for Leave from Study for two consecutive regular terms or more require the approval of the Dean or the Dean’s designee.
 Applications for Leave from Study for more than two consecutive regular terms will normally not be considered.
-Any exception to this rule requires the approval of the Office of Postgraduate Studies.
+Any exception to this rule requires provision of detailed justifications and relevant supporting documents (e.g. a study plan on resumption of study showing that the student can complete the program within the maximum period allowed) for the special approval of the Dean or the Dean’s designee.

 The approved period of Leave from Study will be counted toward the time limit for completion of the program being pursued.